cubedhuang/college-board-pseudocode-interpreter/README.md

 3. College Board doesn't say anything about variable scoping and assignment, so I went with block-scoping.
 When an assignment expression is used, if the variable on the left-hand side is not already declared, it is declared in the current block.
 If the variable already exists in a parent scope, then that variable is used.
 This way, the only way to shadow a variable is through procedure parameters.
 4. It's never specified what type of values can be `RETURN`ed, so everything is allowed.
 Allowing procedures to be returned has the side effect of adding closures.
 5. College Board doesn't define a behavior for displaying lists or procedures from the `DISPLAY` procedure, so there were a few arbitrary decisions to support this.
-6. Obviously College Board doesn't specify how to handle errors, so this interpreter is relatively lenient with types; it uses the same truthiness and mostly the same casting rules as JavaScript.
+6. There is very little written on errors; the only error specified is index out of bounds for lists.
+Therefore, this interpreter is relatively lenient with truthiness, and all arithmetic and comparison operations only allow number operands.
+7. The three list procedures, `INSERT`, `APPEND`, and `REMOVE`, don't have a return value specified, so this interpreter returns the list after modification.
-7. Newlines don't have any meaning in the grammar; the end of an expression is the end of the statement.
+8. Newlines don't have any meaning in the grammar; the end of an expression is the end of the statement.
 That means that code such as:

 ```
 a ← 1 b ← 1